Jupiter Thanksgiving murders

 Mass shooting in Florida, U.S.

-On November 26, 2009, a man killed four members of his family in Jupiter, Florida.
+On November 26, 2009, a man killed four members of his family in Jupiter, Florida, United States.

 Shooting

-35-year-old Paul Michael Merhige waited three hours before opening fire at his family's Thanksgiving Day dinner, shooting multiple family members.
-His aunt, Raymonde Joseph, his twin sisters, Carla Merhige and Lisa Knight, as well as his 6-year-old cousin, Makayla, were killed in the shooting.
+35-year-old Paul Michael Merhige waited three hours after eating before opening fire at his family's Thanksgiving dinner, shooting multiple family members.
+He began the shooting by muttering "I've been waiting 20 years to do this."
+His aunt, Raymonde Joseph, his twin sisters, Carla Merhige and Lisa Knight, as well as his 6-year-old cousin, Makayla Sitton, were killed in the shooting.
 Lisa Knight was pregnant at the time of the shooting.
 Her husband, Patrick Knight, was severely injured and spent three months in a coma.